-The key take away of his teams discovery is that the nature of Deep Learning systems is remarkably very different from other classical machine learning systems.
-One of the biggest misunderstanding about Deep Learning is that it is just a higher dimensional form of curve fitting and thus solved from the perspective of optimization techniques.
-This is incorrect notion can be due to the fact that the way Artificial Neural Networks (ANN) is taught to many is that it is just a larger form of logistic regression.
+The key take away from his team’s discovery is that the nature of Deep Learning systems is remarkably very different from other classical machine learning systems.
+One of the biggest misunderstandings about Deep Learning is that it is just a higher dimensional form of curve fitting and thus solved from the perspective of optimization techniques.
+This is an incorrect notion can be due to the fact that the way Artificial Neural Networks (ANN) is taught to many is that it is just a larger form of logistic regression.
 Alternatively, for the more experienced machine learning expert, everything can be framed from the viewpoint of an optimization problem.

-Despite the thousands of papers that are submitted to the various Deep Learning conferences this year, there’s very few papers that attempts to explore explain the true nature of Deep Learning.
-Deep Learning research is really just pure alchemy and piss poor explanations are backed with lots of hand waving that’s disguised as mathematics.
-Everyone in the academic community are so vested in pleasing everyone else that nobody wants to call out the BS.
+Despite the thousands of papers that are submitted to the various Deep Learning conferences this year, there are very few papers that attempt to explore explain the true nature of Deep Learning.
+Deep Learning research is really just pure alchemy and piss-poor explanations are backed with lots of hand waving that’s disguised as mathematics.
+Everyone in the academic community is so vested in pleasing everyone else that nobody wants to call out the BS.
 Fortunately, we have some brave souls that work on the real theoretical issues.
-Papers of this kind are unfortunately the kind that usually get rejected.
+Papers of this kind are unfortunately the kind that usually gets rejected.
 It’s just a fact of reality that when you need to understand a system that you have to work with a simpler system.
 Yet, showing results using MNIST is considered not state-of-the-art and therefore should be ignored.
 The only folks that get a pass are celebrities like Geoffrey Hinton.
-It’s a sad reality where celebrity and alchemy is favored over real science.
+It’s a sad reality where celebrity and alchemy are favored over real science.

 Okay, I’m done with my rant.
-Let’s look at some interesting papers that has just recently published.
+Let’s look at some interesting papers that have just recently published.